neoforged/Documentation/docs/fluids/inworld.md

     blockModels.createNonTemplateModelBlock(ModBlocks.MOLTEN_IRON.get());
     // We use NeoForge's `DynamicFluidContainerModel`.
     itemModels.itemModelOutput.accept(ModItems.MOLTEN_IRON_BUCKET.get(), new DynamicFluidContainerModel.Unbaked(
         // The model's textures.
-        new DynamicFluidContainerModel.Textures(
+The model is rendered in the order of base, fluid, cover (lowest to highest). new DynamicFluidContainerModel.Textures(
+                // The particle texture.
                 Optional.of(new Material(Identifier.withDefaultNamespace("item/bucket"))),
+                // The base texture.
                 Optional.of(new Material(Identifier.withDefaultNamespace("item/bucket"))),
+                // The fluid texture, i.e. the part that actually contains the fluid.
                 Optional.of(new Material(Identifier.fromNamespaceAndPath("neoforge", "item/mask/bucket_fluid"))),
+                // The cover texture.
+This is rendered last and can be a mask (see booleans below).
                 Optional.empty()
         ),
         // The fluid to use.
         ModFluids.MOLTEN_IRON.get(),
         // Whether the bucket model should be flipped, commonly used for "gaseous" fluids. false,
-        // If true, the "cover" texture is a mask.
-We generally want this for buckets. true,
+        // If true, the cover texture is a mask, that is, it "cuts off" all pixels it doesn't cover. true,
         // If this is true, if the fluid emits light, the fluid element of the model becomes emissive. true));